 - Whisk the orange juice, orange rind, walnut oil, mustard and salt and pepper in a bowl

 - If serving the salad immediately, drizzle a little dressing over each bowl

 It’s dressed in walnut oil and sweetened with fresh orange juice.
 Nothing beats fresh when it comes to asparagus.
-Flash frozen just doesn’t make the cut.
+Flash-frozen is fine but isn’t as tasty.

 Other benefits of eating asparagus:

 - excellent source of fiber, folate, vitamins A, C, E K and chromium

 - Prevents mental decline

 - A natural diuretic that helps to fight edema “swelling”